codercreative/social-proof-section/README.md

 }
 ```

-One thing I have to be sure to ensure in future is if all images show on the live version of the project.
+One thing I have to ensure in future is that all images show on the live version of the project.
 I was thrown for a loop with Visual Studio Code as the images showed locally, but not when I uploaded the project to Github.
 It turned out I had to add ../ to my url.
 (Thanks to @hyrongennike at Frontendmentor.io for pointing this out)

 ```css
 body {